cmahnke/merch.projektemacher/content/_index.en.md

   - rss
 ---
 Here you can find all designs.
-Some of them have not been produced yet, new additions can be expected every 6 months.
+Some of these have not yet been produced, and new additions can be expected very irregularly.

 If you are interested just write a mail to [merch@projektemacher.org](mailto:merch@projektemacher.org).